 When we designed an iPad-Windows workflow for Bicycleman’s PDF reading, most of you suggested OneNote as a better solution.
 That is why we decided to focus on the dos and don’ts of syncing your notes on the iPad and Windows PC in OneNote.

 That potential subscription was the first reason we did not choose OneNote for a student.
-We assumed he doesn’t have a free subscription from his university, which was probably why he wasn’t using OneNote already.
+We assumed he doesn’t have a free subscription from his university, which was probably why he wasn’t already using OneNote.

 PDF reading in OneNote